bachmeil/jenny/README.md

+# My Fork

+This is my fork of the Jenny repo.
+It has some minor styling changes and a change to link generation so that it works from the local file system (as opposed to a web server, which Jenny is designed for).

 # Jenny

 _Jenny_ is a static blog generator.
 Its aim is to work with minimal requirements and a small footprint while providing some modern conveniences.